 No, Sarah & Graham sold Rise Hall in 2019 to Daniel & Helen Gill.
 Dan and Helen run a catering and events business, Dine, and have been working at Rise Hall since 2010 when they helped Sarah & Graham set Rise up as a wedding business.
-Dan can even be spotted making a guest appearance in Restoration Nightmare!
+Dan and the Dine team can even be spotted making a guest appearance in Series 2 of Restoration Nightmare!

 What are the future plans for Rise Hall?

 Dan & Helen and their team are working hard to ensure Rise Hall has a future as a successful wedding and events venue.
 During the Covid-19 crisis, Rise Hall has diversified by adding public ticketed events to its calendar, so more people can visit and take a look around!
 You can see future events and book tickets here.